COMPREDICT-GmbH/ai-sdk-python/README.md

    - `str`: path to the file to be sent, set the `file_content_type` to the mime type or empty for `application/json`
    - `pandas`: DataFrame containing the data, set the `file_content_type` to convert the content to appropriate file.
 - `evaluate`: to evaluate the result of the algorithm.
 Check `algorithm.evaluations`, *more in depth later*.
-- `encrypt`: to encrypt the data using RSA AES, *more in depth later*.
 - `callback_url`: If the result is `Task`, then AI core will send back the results to the provided URL once processed.
 It can be multiple callbacks
 - `callback_param`: additional parameters to pass when results are sent to callback url.
 In case of multiple callbacks, it can be a single callback params for all, or multiple callback params for each callback url.
 - `file_content_type`: The type of data to be sent.
 Based on `algorithm.accepted_file_format`. it could be: